The Dark Side of Midnight

 The Dark Side of Midnight (also known as The Creeper) is a 1984 thriller written and directed by Wes Olsen.

+Summary

 The plot follows a detective on the trail of a serial killer known as 'The Creeper', whose relentless string of murders are terrorizing the residents of a small town.

-The film is currently distributed by Troma Entertainment.
+Home media

+The film was released on VHS by Prism Home Entertainment in 1986 and on DVD by Troma Entertainment as part of Toxie's Triple Terror, Vol. 5 on Jan.
+11 2005.